 - Imposing and monitoring sanctions.

-To check the status of a medication aide please see the Employability Status Check Search website and enter the medication aide's name or social security number.
+To check the status of a medication aide visit the Employability Status Check Search website and enter the medication aide's name or social security number.

 Texas Medication Aides Curriculum